feihong/mitmproxy-examples/manhua/README.md

   data blob
 );

+select * from dump
+where path like path like '%GetImageIndex';

--- You don't even need to use json_extract select * from dump where path like '%GetImageIndex' and request_params like '%"ep_id": "312836",%'
+select * from dump
+where path like '%ComicDetail' and request_params like '%"comic_id": "26505"%';

 select * from dump
 where path like '/bfs/manga/ac82935150afc0e23f39204da0ac545473458d25.jpg%';